rockman007372/Obsidian-Vault/Relational Mappings From ER to Schema.md

 ![[Pasted image 20230214143708.png]]

+>[!Why is it also called Key Constraint]
+> Given that a booking can only be made by exactly one user, given a booking you can identify who books it.
+Hence Booking must be the PK of the relationship.

 2 approaches:
 - Create 2 entity sets and 1 relationship set.
 Set the primary key of the relationship set to the PK of the "One" entity set.
 (Hence, Many-to-one is also called as **Key Constraint**)
 - Combine the "One" entity set with the relationship set.